ryanrosenberg/qbmisconduct/faq.md

 <p>Yes, you can view summary statistics about reports on the <a href = '/summary'>Report Summary</a> page.</p>

 <i>What are the potential repercussions of a misconduct report?
 What sanctions might the subject of a report face?</i>
-<p>The potential outcomes of a misconduct report vary from organization to organization based on their different misconduct processes.</p>
+<p>The potential outcomes of a misconduct report vary from organization to organization based on their different misconduct processes.
+For the form member organizations, these may include: permanent playing, staffing, and/or writing bans; temporary suspensions; or loss of membership in the organization.</p>